 It remains closed during winter months, normally from October end to June due to heavy snowfall on both the passes.
 Kaza is the one of the coldest towns in India.

-The temperature varies greatly in a different seasons and during a day, January is the coldest month of the year with an average temperature of -25 °C,while July is the hottest month with an average temperature of 10 °C.
+The temperature varies greatly in a different seasons and during a day, January is the coldest month of the year in Spiti valley with an average temperature of -25 °C, While July is the hottest month with an average temperature of 10 °C.

 Discover Beauty of Kaza